Skip to main content

 x

-What is the annual timeline for the DeWind award?
+What is the annual timeline for the BanDrosky and DeWind awards?

-The proposal period is open for approximately two months each year, from the beginning of November to the end of December.
-Proposals are usually due by December 31.
-The DeWind committee will then assess each proposal and assign scores, which are used to arrive at a final decision.
-Decisions are made no later than March 31, with awards usually paid out by the end of May.
+The proposal period for both awards is open for approximately two months each year, from the beginning of November to the end of December.
+Proposals are usually due in early January.
+The award committees will then assess proposals and assign scores, which are used to arrive at a final decision.
+Decisions for the DeWind Award are made no later than March 31 and BanDrosky Awards are made by April 15,with awards usually paid out in June.
 All applicants will be notified of the results by email.
-For this year's timeline, please see the main DeWind page.
+For this year's timeline, please see the DeWind Award and BanDrosky Award pages.

 How many awards are granted each year?

-What types of projects are eligible for the DeWind award?
+What types of projects are eligible for the awards?

 I am an undergraduate student.
-Am I eligible for this award?
+Am I eligible for these awards?

 Yes.
-Applicants may be graduate or undergraduate students; however, please note that all but one awardee, to date, have been pursuing graduate research.
+Applicants may be graduate or undergraduate students; however, please note that all awards are judged to the same standards regardless of the degree.

 I am an international student based outside of the US.
-Can I apply for this award?
+Can I apply for these awards?

 Yes.
 Applications from countries outside the United States will be considered but must be written in English.
 International applicant work cannot involve work in the United States, unless you are studying at a U.S. university.